Nyx-Amanises/StardewLivingNPCs/README.en.md

 - Eyewitnesses store a higher-confidence `Witnessed` memory.
 - Using `FriendsAndFamily` from `Data/Characters`, news passes to a close circle as lower-confidence `CloseCircle`.
 - If a fact is public enough and happens in `Town` or `Saloon`, a few present NPCs get a weaker `PublicRumor` impression.
-- Facts have privacy tiers `Public` / `Personal` / `Private`; the more private, the more it depends on high trust or a very small close circle.
+- Facts have privacy tiers `公开` / `Personal` / `私有`; the more private, the more it depends on high trust or a very small close circle.
 - The same fact gets each NPC's own tone (gentle, reserved, direct, curious), so it doesn't sound identical in every mouth.
 - ValleyTalk only ever receives the one or two most relevant impressions, and is told to stay vague about second-hand news (no omniscient NPCs).
 - Messages have a lifecycle (`fresh` → `settled` → `fading`) and decay out; eyewitness memories last longer than retold or public ones.